 On this page:

-How does a family-owned business from the Bavarian Main region become the world's No. 3 in communication compliance — competing against American billion-dollar corporations?
-Not by chance.
-But through six decades of consistent engineering work, early technology decisions, and a company culture that Gerald Kromer, CEO of ASC Technologies, describes in the podcast this way:
+How does a family-owned company from Bavaria’s Main region become a leading provider of communication compliance — competing with American corporations worth billions?
+Not by accident.
+But because ASC has been betting on the right technologies for six decades, and cultivating a company culture that Gerald Kromer, CEO of ASC Technologies, describes in the podcast this way:

-"We are very, very engineering-driven.
-We love our solutions.
-We do everything to bring truly best-in-class solutions to market."
-Gerald Kromer, CEO ASC Technologies
+"We are very, very engineering-driven, love our solutions and do everything to bring truly best-in-class solutions to market." — Gerald Kromer, CEO ASC Technologies

 ASC Technologies – founded in 1965, present in 15 countries today, the clear market leader in Germany and Switzerland – represents a kind of entrepreneurship that has become rare in the software industry: long-term, substance-driven, with a standard of quality that runs through every technology era.
 From the first digital recorder to early voice recording and on to the native cloud compliance platform for Microsoft Teams.